GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/containership.md

 ## Managing LDAP Authentication

-As we have 2 services for OpenLDAP, we need to save the connection configuration using oxTrust UI:
+As we have two services for OpenLDAP, we need to save the connection configuration using oxTrust UI:

 1. Visit `https://<your-domain>/identity/authentication/configuration`
-2. In `Server` form field, make sure we have `gluu-openldap-init`'s DNS entry.
+2. In `Server` form field, make sure we have `gluu-openldap-init`'s DNS entry
 3. In same form field, click `Add server` link (a new form field will appear).
-Add `gluu-openldap`'s DNS entry.
+Add `gluu-openldap`'s DNS entry
-4. Click `Test LDAP Connection` button.
+4. Click `Test LDAP Connection` button
-5. If we have `LDAP Connection Test Succeeded` popup, click `Update` button.
+5. If we have `LDAP Connection Test Succeeded` popup, click `Update` button

 ![oxtrust-auth-settings-2](../img/csio/oxtrust-auth-settings-2.png)